Farmers broaden agenda, it’s no longer just about farm laws

 “We will oppose all of the (Union) government’s economic policies.
 Farmers will oppose privatisation of assets recently announced because they will directly impact farmers,” he said.

-The farm leader said the new “privatisation” plan includes “selling off” warehouses of the state-run Food Corporation of India.
+The farm leader said the new “privatization” plan includes “selling off” warehouses of the state-run Food Corporation of India.

 The farm unions said they would choke major cities and centres with large demonstrations in the next few weeks.

-Under the monetisation plans, the government plans to lease out warehousing assets owned by state-owned firms FCI over the next four years for an estimated ₹28,900.
+Under the monetization plans, the government plans to lease out warehousing assets owned by state-owned firms FCI over the next four years for an estimated ₹28,900.

 “This means costs of storing grains will increase.
 Ultimately, public and farmers will have to suffer.
 That is why I have been saying that this government is run by two-three big corporations, not a political party,” Tikait said.